WifiWolfREPO/maid/README.md

 # maid
-maid - A really simple and MID text editor made with python All modules used are built-in so you don't have to download anything with pip
+maid - A really simple and MID text editor made with python.

+All modules used are built-in so you don't have to download anything with pip

 ## How does it works